How Much Does a Cat Passport Cost in the UK?

 COST: £0 – £20

-Your cat MUST be up to date on their rabies vaccinations, in order to qualify for a cat passport in the UK, in 2019.
+Your cat MUST be up to date on their rabies vaccinations, in order to qualify for a cat passport in the UK.
 This is compulsory.

 Additionally, you must have record that your cat has had their rabies vaccination within the past year.